 What's actually happening in 2026

-Route 66 was officially established on November 11, 1926.
-Its 100th anniversary year runs across all of 2026, with events in every one of the eight states the road passes through.
-The official national kickoff is in Springfield, Missouri (the road's birthplace) at the end of April.
-Major centennial-certified events are scheduled across all eight states from spring through November 11, 2026 — the actual centenary date — when the largest concentration of events takes place.
+Route 66 was officially established on 11 November 1926, with signage going up the following year.
+Its 100th anniversary year runs across all of 2026, with events in every one of the eight states the road passes through — Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona and California.
+The official national kickoff is in Springfield, Missouri (where the highway was named) at the end of April.
+Centennial-certified events are then scheduled across all eight states from spring through 11 November 2026 — the actual centenary date — when the largest concentration of celebrations takes place.

-This matters for travel planning because the centennial year transforms what was already an iconic road trip into a year of organized events you can actually build a luxury itinerary around.
-Classic car festivals, town birthday celebrations, monument unveilings, art exhibits, and the road's first official passport program all run through 2026.
+This matters for travel planning because the centennial year turns what was already an iconic road trip into a year of organised events you can build a luxury itinerary around.
+Classic-car festivals, town birthday celebrations, monument unveilings, museum openings, art exhibits and the road's first official centennial passport programme all run through 2026.
+The practical effect is that whichever segment you choose, there is likely a flagship event happening on it during your window — which is exactly the kind of fixed point a good itinerary is built around.

 The route, briefly

-Route 66 runs from Chicago to Santa Monica — roughly 2,448 miles through Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California.
-Driving it end-to-end at a comfortable luxury pace takes 14-21 days.
-Most travelers don't have that.
-The good news: the road breaks cleanly into 4-7 day segments that work as standalone trips, and the centennial year is the right time to do whichever segment you choose.
+Route 66 runs from Chicago to Santa Monica — roughly 2,448 miles through Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona and California.
+Driving it end to end at a comfortable luxury pace takes 14–21 days.
+Most travellers don't have that.
+The good news is that the road breaks cleanly into four segments of 4–7 days each that work as standalone trips, and the centennial year is the right time to do whichever one you choose.
+Below, each segment is described as a self-contained trip, so you can pick the stretch that suits your time and interests rather than feeling you have to attempt the whole thing.

 The four segments worth doing